 Loyal Davis Surgical Society

-The Loyal Davis Surgical Society mission is to promote and develop student interest in the field of surgery through exposure to the various surgical specialties.
-LDSS acts as a student resource by hosting guest speakers, lunch talks, surgical skills workshops, as well as facilitating access to research and unique shadowing opportunities.
+The Loyal Davis Surgical Interest Group (LDSIG) has a mission to promote and develop student interest in the field of surgery at the earliest possible time.
+The group serves to act as a resource for students, through hosting workshops, panels, and talks, while also facilitating access to research and shadowing opportunities.